 Hi there!

-I'm an audio producer and journalist who reports on everything from our obsession with Mars to the art of creating fictional languages to the future of death care in America.
+I'm a journalist and audio producer who reports on everything from our obsession with Mars to the art of creating fictional languages to the future of death care in America.

-I’m currently the deputy director of storytelling for Connecticut Public and previously worked for The Takeaway from WNYC, in collaboration with WGBH and PRX.
+Most recently, I was the director of audio storytelling and talk shows at Connecticut Public and previously worked for The Takeaway from WNYC, in collaboration with WGBH and PRX.
 I've also reported and edited for the Columbia Journalism Review, PBS NewsHour, Slate, Energy News NetworkArchitectural Digest, MediaShift, Hearst Connecticut newspapers, and more.
 My audio work has appeared on Mobituaries with Mo Rocca, WNYC, WSHU, Marketplace, WBAI, and NPR.
 I earned my master's degree from Columbia Journalism School in 2017, where I specialized in audio storytelling and narrative writing.

 Off the clock, I enjoy making horrible puns, attempting to hike every National Park, and hanging out with my cat, Nora Ephron.
-I’m also a volunteer with Empowerment Avenue’s Writer’s Cohort, a one-on-one volunteer model in which outside editors and writers are paired with incarcerated writers to work together to workshop and publish the incarcerated writer’s work.
+I also work with incarcerated writers to workshop, edit, and publish their original reporting, essays, op-eds, and more in publications ranging from The Marshall Project to the New York Times.